apache/spark-website/third-party-projects.md

 This page tracks external software projects that supplement Apache Spark and add to its ecosystem.

+To add a project, open a pull request against the [spark-website](https://github.com/apache/spark-website) repository.
+Add an entry to this markdown file, then run `jekyll build` to generate the HTML too.
+Include both in your pull request.
+See the README in this repo for more information.

+Note that all project and product names should follow [trademark guidelines](/trademarks.html).

 <h2>spark-packages.org</h2>

 <a href="https://spark-packages.org/">spark-packages.org</a> is an external,